xn-projects/it-school-analytics/notebooks/01_2_calls_cleaning.md

 ## 2️⃣ Removing Irrelevant Columns

-Two columns were dropped as they contained non-analytical or redundant information:
+Two columns were dropped as they contained entirely empty values and provided no analytical value.
 - `Dialled Number`
 - `Tag`